SAP/sap-btp-service-operator/newdocu.md

     key2: val2
 ```

-- The name of the SAP BTP service that you want to create.
-To learn more about viewing and managing the available services for your subaccount in the SAP BTP cockpit, see [Service Marketplace](https://help.sap.com/docs/btp/sap-business-technology-platform/service-marketplace).
+- `<offering>` - The name of the SAP BTP service that you want to create.
+To learn more about viewing and managing the available services for your subaccount in the SAP BTP cockpit, see [Service Marketplace](https://help.sap.com/viewer/09cc82baadc542a688176dce601398de/Cloud/en-US/affcc245c332433ba71917ff715b9971.html).

-**Tip**: Use the Environment filter to get all offerings that are relevant for Kubernetes.
+  **Tip**: Use the *Environment* filter to get all offerings that are relevant for Kubernetes.

-- The plan of the selected service offering you want to create.
+- `<plan>` - The plan of the selected service offering you want to create.

 Apply the custom resource file in your cluster to create the instance: